withpoly/interview-with-poly/ML_Engineer/Img2Img/README.md

 1. What if the image is really large or not of a standard size?
 2. What should occur at the edges of the image?
-3. What is the runtime performance of training, inference?
-4. Are you using a fully connected network?
+3. Are you using a fully convolutional architecture?
-5. Are there optimizations built into your framework of choice (e.g. Pytorch) that can make this fast?
+4. Are there optimizations built into your framework of choice (e.g. Pytorch) that can make this fast?
-6. How do you make inference really fast?
+5. What if you wanted to optimize specifically for model size?
-7. How do you know when training is complete?
+6. How do you know when training is complete?
-8. How do you specify the Sobel kernel size in your network?
+7. What is the benefit of a deeper model in this case?
+When might there be a benefit for a deeper model (not with a sobel kernel but generally when thinking about image to image transformations)?

 ## What is a Sobel Filter?